-Busch Gardens has several thousand animals living in very naturalistic environments that continue the park's African theme.
-Most authentic is the 80-acre Serengeti Plain, strongly reminiscent of the real Serengeti of Tanzania and Kenya, upon which zebras, giraffes, and other animals graze.
-Unlike the animals on the real Serengeti, however, the grazing animals have nothing to fear from lions, hyenas, crocodiles, and other predators, which are confined to enclosures - as are hippos and elephants.
-Busch's critters have fewer places to hide and, therefore, are much easier to see than those at Animal Kingdom (see Chapter 15).
+Busch Gardens has thousands of animals living in very naturalistic environments that continue the park's African theme.
+Most authentic is the 80-acre Serengeti Plain, reminiscent of the real Serengeti of Tanzania and Kenya.
+Unlike the animals on the real Serengeti, however, these grazing zebras and giraffes have nothing to fear from lions, hyenas, and other predators, which are confined to enclosures.
+Busch's critters have fewer places to hide and, therefore, are much easier to see than those at Disney's Animal Kingdom (see Chapter 15).

 Twenty-six acres of the Serengeti Plain are devoted to free-roaming white rhinos.
-Rhino Rally, a Land Rover tour through the plains, takes up to 16 passengers on a very bumpy, seven-minute journey where the white rhinos, Asian elephants, cape buffaloes, alligators, antelopes, and other animals roam.
-There are, of course, a few catches along the way to make the ride a bit more exciting.
+Rhino Rally, a Land Rover tour, takes up to 16 passengers on a very bumpy, seven-minute journey where the white rhinos, Asian elephants, cape buffaloes, alligators, and antelopes roam.
 If you can handle the bumps, it's a pretty good ride, and one of the few that's appropriate for almost all ages.